What is Yoga?

 Kundalini yoga (yoga focused on awakening primal energy), Restorative yoga (yoga with restorative poses), Acroyoga (yoga with acrobatics), Rainbow/Kids yoga (yoga that incorporates song, dance & play for kids), Rope yoga (yoga that uses wall rope to assist one to get into poses), Aerial/Anti-gravity yoga (yoga in a hammock)

-If you are new to yoga, it is recommended to join a beginner’s class, or a class with a small group setting.
+If you are new to yoga, it is recommended to join a beginner’s class, private class or a class with a small group setting.
 This is so that:

 - You have time to learn & familiarize yourself with basic poses

-- The teacher can give more attention & adjust you
+- The teacher can give you more attention & guide you through the poses, meditation techniques & breath exercises.

 Attending Yoga classes